The Man Who Wasn't There (2001) by Joel and Ethan Coen

 The story takes place in the town of Santa Rosa, California, in 1949.
 Ed Crane stumbles on situations in his life without being an active part of it.
 He’s married to Doris, an alcoholic bookkeeper and work at the barber shop of his brother-in-law, Frank.

 Ed’s thoughtless life takes a dramatic turn as a customer proposes him a deal.
 The businessman needs investors to put up $10,000 in a new technology called dry cleaning.
 Ed decides to blackmail his wife's boss, “Big Dave” Brewer, to stole the money from his department.
-The funny thing is he also happens to know that his wife is having an affair with him but he doesn’t do anything about it.
+He also happens to know that his wife is having an affair with him but he doesn’t do anything about it.

 After Dave discovers who’s set him up, he attempts to kill Ed at the barber shop, but the later accidentally kills him before the job gets done.
 The police arrest Doris (Ed’s wife) for theft and Dave’s murder.